liziliao/ASNE/README.md

 # Attributed-Social-Network-Embedding

-Tensorflow implementation of Attributed Social Network Embedding framework (SNE).
+Tensorflow implementation of Attributed Social Network Embedding framework (ASNE).

 The instruction of commands has been clearly stated in the codes (see the parse_args function).